Wahbememe Burial Site and Monument

 The Wahbememe Burial Site and Monument, also known as the Chief White Pigeon Monument, is a monument located at the junction of U.S. Routes 12 and 131 near White Pigeon, Michigan.
-It is the burial place of Potawatomi chief Wahbememe (White Pigeon), who died in approximately 1830.
+It is the burial place of Potawatomi chief Wahbememe (White Pigeon), who died sometime after 1833, as he was mentioned in the proceedings of the Treaty of Chicago.
 It was placed on the National Register of Historic Places in 1995.
 The location is now the Wahbememe Memorial Park.

 Description

 The burial site of Wahbememe is on a low rise, located in a small park.
 It shares the park with memorials honoring fallen soldiers.

 The monument is eight feet tall, and consists of a granite boulder supported by a concrete base.
 The base is three blocks high, with a slanting cap transitioning from a wider, two-block high lower section to an upper section a single block high.
 One side of the boulder is smoothed, and carries the inscription: